Exploding Champagne? Avoid It With This Trick

-Never fear a bottle of sparkling wine again with this awesome tip!
+Never fear a bottle of Champagne exploding again with this awesome trick!
 A one-minute video shows how anyone can keep Champagne from exploding while you’re opening it.

 Here’s a convenient summary of everything you should do.